The

 :

-The Rathore are a major Rajput clan originally descended from
+The Rathore are a major Rajput clan originally descended from the

-of the end of the British Raj in 1947 they were rulers in 14 different
+end of the British Raj in 1947 they were rulers in 14 different

 princely states in Marwar, Jangladesh, Rajasthan, and Madhya Pradesh.

-The largest and oldest among these was Jodhpur, in Marwar and
+The largest and oldest among these was Jodhpur, in Marwar and Bikaner.

-Bika, Boola, Champawat, Dangi, Jaitawat, Jaitmallot, Jodha, Khabaria,
+Champawat, Dangi, Jaitawat, Jaitmallot, Jodha, Khabaria, Khokhar,

-Khokhar, Kotaria, Kumpawat, Mahecha, Mertiya, Pokharan, Mohania,
+Kotaria, Kumpawat, Mahecha, Mertiya, Pokharan, Mohania, Mopa, Randa,

-Mopa, Randa, Sagawat, Sihamalot, Sunda, Udawat, Vanar, and Vikramayat.
+Sagawat, Sihamalot, Sunda, Udawat, Vanar, and Vikramyat.

 Ved